 There are important environmental values within and surrounding the master planned area, but not identified as directly contributing to the OUV of the GBRWHA.
-These values are diverse and relate to terrestrial, aquatic and marine environmental values.
+These values are diverse and relate to terrestrial, aquatic and marine environmental values, including MSES such as regulated vegetation, critical wildlife habitat and high ecological significance wetlands.